jakubgania/one-page-templates/README.md

 # One Page Templates

-This repository contains simple one-page designs.
+- This repository contains simple one-page designs.

-Each project uses technologies such as: HTML, JavaScript, TailwindCSS.
+- Each project uses technologies such as: HTML, JavaScript, TailwindCSS.

-Each project can be freely modified and used as a personal page.
+- Each project can be freely modified and used as a personal page.

-Do not forget
+:warning: Do not forget

 In the code, insert your own graphics or links to your own social media platforms.